marcellodibello/misc/index.md

 > Furthermore, as law enforcement routinely takes prints from all ten digits, Cole said he can only see the technology having "rare and limited use" — linking
 > separate prints from different crime scenes for suspects without all ten digits recorded.

+# September 2, 2024

+Lots of new discoveries!

+## Strength of evidence scale

+Looks like police officers, investigators and DAs have developed a quasi-mathematical strength of evidence scale to assess how good an incriminating case is---to decide e.g. whether the case should go trial or which cases should be prioritized.
+This idea goes back to [Mario Merola](https://en.wikipedia.org/wiki/Mario_Merola_(lawyer)), Bronx DA in in the 70ies and 80ies.
+This seems to be part of an attempt to prosecute crimes more effectively in NYC in the 80ies (where crime was rampant).
+See this [report](https://www.vera.org/downloads/publications/1409a.pdf).
+The report details how novel strategies (including  a strength of evidence scale) made prosecuting crimes more effective (e.g. higher convcition rates).
+The report describes te results of controlled study (one police precint was tested against a "control" precint).
+See also this [report](https://www.ojp.gov/pdffiles1/Digitization/37810NCJRS.pdf):

+> The factors evaluated are the seriousness of the offense, the criminal record of the alleged offender, and the
+> strength of the case -- based primarily on the facts and evidence available.
+The objective nature of this
+> mechanism, obtained by scoring the same criteria in all cases, assures an integrity which might
+> be sacrificed by uncontrolled selective prosecution. (p.
+3).

+See also:

+- Merola, M. (1982).
+[Federal, state and local governments: Partners in the fight against violent crime](https://www.ojp.gov/ncjrs/virtual-library/abstracts/federal-state-and-local-governments-partners-fight-against-violent).
+Journal of Criminal Law and Criminology, 73(3), 965-984

+Now, fast foward to the 21st centuty.
+The main proponent of the strength of evidence scale is [Karen L Amendola](https://scholar.google.com/citations?user=7GlA6lkAAAAJ&hl=en), chief behavioral scientist at This [report](https://www.publicsafety.gc.ca/lbrr/archives/cnmcs-plcng/cn31236-eng.pdf) describes (pp. 33-40) the method quite clearly:

+> While the instrument may appear overly complex, it is actually a very simple 5-point Likert scale where
+> a “5” means that the evidence is particularly strong in linking to the identified suspect,
+> and a “1” means that the evidence is exceptionally weak in linking to the identified suspect.
+> The scale requires ratings across six categories of evidence32 and an overall evidentiary strength
+> rating, but appears more complex, ironically by its simplified use of exemplars representing
+> consensus on what experts believed to best represent various points on the rating scale,
+> as shown in Figure 1 below.
+The purpose of the exemplars was to help guide the rater in
+> determining the appropriate strength of a particular piece of evidence in the case that was being
+> rated. (p.
+40)

+[Amendola et al (2014), Photo Arrays in Eyewitness Identification Procedures]

+It is quite a simple method---with paradigmatic types of evidence associated with a rating, for examplem video tape showing what happened in detailed rated close to 5, but vudeo with fuzzy resolution rated lower, etc.
+Not sure how different pieces of evidence are aggregated.
+Perhaps just added or substracted?

+Anyway, quite interesting. ** Questions:** How does the scale relate to probabilistic analysis of evidence?
+Can a probabilistic analysis be useful for police investigators just like the strength of evidence rating?
+Are fallacies committed in using the strength of evidence rating?

+The strength of evidence scale in full is described [here](https://www.policinginstitute.org/wp-content/uploads/2020/04/About-the-Strength-of-Evidence-Scale.pdf).

+## Sequential versus simultaneous lineups

+One reason I got into the topic "strength of evidence scale" was a presentation by Amendola hersefl (see above) on sequential versus simultaneous lineups.
+Police officers used to conduct simultaneous lineups.
+Then, research suggested sequential ones are more accurate.
+So police  changed.
+But then, more recent research showed---but it is controversial!---that simultanoues lineups are more accurate!
+Well, science can make mistakes---it actually must!
+Part of the problem was the measure of accuracy: error ratio versus ROC curve.

+Need to explore this more.
+Nice presentation [here](https://cebcp.org/wp-content/Symposium2015/Amendola.pdf) by Amendola with  references and good discussion.